Dedicated to improving our understanding of digital games

 Full Conference Proposal Requirements

-All proposals must be written in English.
 The proposal should address each aspect outlined below.
-Based on the merits of the proposals, the SASDG Board of Directors and the FDG Steering Committee will choose the winning proposals.
+Based on the merits of the proposals, the FDG Steering Committee will choose the winning proposals.
 We encourage those submitting proposals to include photos of the relevant conference venues (e.g., meeting rooms, break spaces) within the body of their submission.

 Vision for FDG